Cascais-Portugal.com

 In a remarkable gesture, O'Neil donated his entire estate to Cascais in 1924 with the condition that it become a public museum.
 Today, visitors can explore this time capsule of aristocratic life, climb the tower for sea views, and stroll through the adjoining Parque Marechal Carmona with its resident peacocks.
 The museum perfectly captures the era when Cascais transformed from fishing village to playground of the wealthy.

-To the north of Cascais is a jagged coastline of highly-weathered cliffs that are battered by the ferocious Atlantic Ocean.
+To the west of Cascais is a jagged coastline of highly-weathered cliffs that are battered by the ferocious Atlantic Ocean.

-The Boca do Inferno is a unique coastal feature - a sea cave that has collapsed, leaving just an arch in the rocks that was once the entrance to the cave.
+The Boca do Inferno is a unique coastal feature - a sea cave that has collapsed, leaving just an arch in the rocks that was once the mouth of the cave.
 During winter storms, huge waves crash through the opening and spray is expelled upwards - however, it will be significantly less dramatic on a calm summer's day!

 The Boca do Inferno is a pleasant 20-minute walk from the marina, and will make an interesting addition to your day trip.